Pitt County residents question lawmakers about state budget

-Today…Residents participated in a town hall meeting…focused on the state budget!
-Governor Roy Cooper vetoed the most recent proposal.
+Thursday in Pitt County, residents participated in a town hall meeting focused on the state budget, after Governor Roy Cooper vetoed the most recent budget proposal.

 “Just the communication open and let people know what we do.” said, Candace Herring, North Carolina Association of Teacher Assistants.